Tax-Efficient Fund Placement and Asset Location Optimization

 But if you have a pension and social security filling up your standard deduction and even your 10 and 12/15% tax brackets, you might pay more in taxes on these accounts in the future than you got in deductions in the past.
 Not cool, Uncle Sam!

-Also, not cool—Required Minimum Distributions.
-Sam wants his money back, forcing you to take out the income in these pre-tax accounts once you turn 73 or 75.
+Also, it’s not cool—Required Minimum Distributions.
+Sam wants his money back, forcing you to withdraw income from these pre-tax accounts once you turn 73 or 75.

 Tax-Sheltered